TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

 Paths on the Data-Map
 =====================

-The `DataMapper` object has the task to create an instance of the Blog-Class (whose name is stored in `$this->className`) for each tuple and "fill" this fresh instance with the data of the tuple.
+The `DataMapper` object has the task to create an instance of the blog class (whose name is stored in `$this->className`) for each tuple and "fill" this fresh instance with the data of the tuple.
 It is called in the `Query` object by the following Lines::